The Best American Samoa Beaches for Swimming, Snorkelling, Scenery and Fun in the Sun

 Paying for Beaches in American Samoa

 In most cases, beaches in American Samoa are owned by local families and communities, who act as custodians.
-Some even provide additional infrastructure, such as access roads and trails, to allow the public to enjoy these beaches.
-To help fund and maintain these sites, however, you are usually charged a customary fee to access the beach.
+Some even provide additional infrastructure, such as access roads, trails and fales, to allow the public to enjoy these beaches.
+To help fund and maintain these sites, however, you are sometimes charged a customary fee to access the beach.

-Expect fees to be approximately US$2-$10 per person.
-Beaches by bars or accommodations typically have the option to either pay the beach fee, or it's included in your stay/meal purchase.
+Expect fees to be approximately US$5-$10 per person.
+Beaches by bars or accommodations typically have the option to either pay the beach fee or a day pass, or it's included in your stay/meal purchase.

-When in doubt, ask if it's Ok to use the beach.
+When in doubt, if you see any villagers around, ask if it's Ok to use the beach.

-On a similar note, avoid visiting village beaches on a Sunday.
+On a similar note, avoid swimming at beaches on a Sunday.

 For tips about respecting Samoan customs, check out our guide, American Samoan Etiquette: American Samoa Customs & Traditions.

-Right next door to Alega Beach, Avaio Beach offers one of Tutuila's most picturesque coastal experiences.
+Right next door to Alega Beach, Avaio Beach, also known as Lua Tala Beach or Two Dollar Beach, offers one of Tutuila's most picturesque coastal experiences.

 Route 001, Avaio, east side of Tutuila.
-The next beach east of Alega Beach and Tisa's.
+The beach is well signposted with "Lua Tala Beach" along the main road.

 The name palagi (meaning "white person" in Samoan) hints at this beach's historical significance (or perhaps the only people crazy enough to venture to this beach).